 THAT is saying something.

-Also, through all the speeches I could see the guy next to me stealing glances, trying to figure out who the hell I was.
+It was also around this time that I noticed the guy next to me starting to steal glances my way.
+He was clearly trying to figure out who the hell I was.
 But I just kept clapping and laughing along with everyone else and let him wonder, because Nick was talking and I’d be damned if I was going to ruin Nick’s party!!
 He’d already been through so much, with the wife and the dogs and the house and OY!!

 Me: (firm handshake) Hi, Mark.
 I’m Beej.
-And we’ve never met because I actually don’t belong here at all.
+And you’re right, we’ve never met. (deep breath) Because I actually don’t belong here at all.

-Me: (taking the bull by the horns) Yeah.
-You’re confused, I know.
+Yeah.
+You’re confused, Mark, I know.
 Let me just explain.
-This is not my party.
+You see, this is not my party.
 You are not my people.
 I do not work at IBM.
 I have never met Nick.
 I have to go.

-Mark: Wait a minute — you just sat here the whole time and didn’t say anything?
+Mark: (smile gone) Wait a minute — you just sat here the whole time and didn’t say anything?

-Me: (Should have left the bull’s horns alone.
-The bull seems angry.
-Backtrack.
+Me: (Bull is angry.
 Abort mission.
-ABORT MISSION.)
+ABORT.)
 W-w-well, I didn’t want to ruin Nick’s party.

-Lady on my other side: What’s going on?
+Lady on my other side: Mark?
+What’s going on?

 Mark: This woman doesn’t know Nick.